Are plant-based milks really that good for you?

-After receiving local milk delivery for 20 years while raising our kids, now as empty nesters, my husband and I decided to get our weekly 1/2 gallon of 1% at the grocery store.
-We do miss the farm-fresh milk, especially my husband, who indulged in a glass of low-fat chocolate milk as his morning energy boost.
-So, I now find myself staring at the dairy case, amazed at the ever-expanding non-dairy options crowding out the cow's milk.
+Do you find yourself staring at the grocery "dairy" case, amazed at the ever-expanding plant-based, non-dairy options crowding out the cow's milk?
 According to data from the USDA, Americans are drinking about 37% less cow's milk today than they did in 1970.
 Yogurt and cheese sales are thriving so you can't really say it is all about people wanting to decrease animal food intake.

-- Cow's milk provides a number of important nutrients, including protein, calcium, phosphorus, potassium, vitamin D and vitamin B12.
-It is important to look at the food label of non-dairy milks to see if they have these nutrients.
-For example, calcium is listed as a percentage on labels.
-Add a zero to the % to get the amount of mg.
+- Cow's milk is loaded with nutrition.
+It provides a number of important nutrients, including protein, calcium, phosphorus, potassium, vitamin D and vitamin B12.
+It is important to look at the food label of non-dairy milks to see if they can match these nutrients.
 One cup of cow's milk contains about 300 mg of calcium.
-Look for milks that are fortified with calcium as well as the above nutrients.
+Look for plant-based milks that are fortified with calcium as well as the above nutrients.

-- Also, consider your overall diet to ensure you are getting alternative nutrient sources you may be missing when consuming the plant-based milks.
-Nutrition experts know that natural sources of nutrients are absorbed and used by the body better than fortified nutrients.
+- Consider your overall diet to ensure you are getting alternative nutrient sources you may be missing when consuming the plant-based milks.
 Are you eating high calcium foods, like leafy greens, broccoli, seeds and quinoa?
-Are you including potassium sources like potatoes, bananas, tomatoes, and peppers?
+Are you including potassium sources like bananas, tomatoes, and peppers?
 What about vitamin B12 sources like meat, salmon, eggs, and nutritional yeast?

 - Several brands of nut and grain milks are now offering added protein to boost the protein content.

-- Filtered cow's milk is also new to the market.
-It is nutrient-rich with protein and calcium, and it is creamier and richer.
+- Filtered cow's milk is also available.
+It is nutrient-rich with extra protein and calcium, and is creamier and richer.
 It is labeled as "high protein" milk and may be a good choice if you need extra protein.
-Keep in mind that sodium is also higher in these milks.
+Keep in mind that the sodium content is also higher.

-Here are pros and cons of some of the plant-based milks on the market:
+Pros and cons of plant-based milks on the market

 - Soy milk: Closest to cow's milk in protein content; has a nutty, bean flavor; useful to boost protein in shakes; works well in baking.